NewsPublished 30 November 2017

 There are many myths and old wives tales about pregnancy and one of the most common is the misconception that pregnant women should be “eating for two”.
 However, with so much conflicting advice it can be almost impossible to work out what you should be eating and whether you should be exercising.
 One thing has become very clear though: gaining too much or too little weight can be detrimental for both mother and child.
 Clare’s research examines the adverse effects that nutrient excess in early life can have on our health and whether or not these effects can be reversed.

 Mother’s milk: Locally sourced and custom made for your baby

 For babies, their mother’s milk is a magic potion containing all sort of nutrients essential for boosting growth and immunity.
 Breast milk even has the remarkable ability to change its composition and volume to adapt the growing needs of the baby.
 In short, it’s a food exclusively made for your child: a tailor-made and cost effective option for infant feeding.
 But is the health and wellbeing of breast-feeding mothers sometimes neglected?
 In Shika’s talk she will examine the benefits of breast milk as well as the stereotypes, challenges and expectations placed on new mothers.

 If you're interested in more events from The Liggins Institute, please sign up for their newsletter.

-First person to split the atom
+Describing what it was like to split the atom